Swami Pranavananda

+Early life

 He was born on 29 January 1896, the day of Maghi Purnima (16th Magha, 1302), in a Bengali Kayastha family of Bajitpur, a village in Faridpur District in undivided India (presently in Bangladesh).
-His parents Vishnu Charan Bhuiya and Saradadevi were pious and blessed by Lord Shiva to have a son for the mitigation of human suffering and universal emancipation.
+His parents Vishnu Charan Bhuiya and Saradadevi were pious and were said to be blessed by Lord Shiva to have a son for the mitigation of human suffering and universal emancipation.
 He was named Jaynath by his father at birth and later in his boyhood he was called Binod.
-Binod showed uncommon philosophical inclinations and had divine visions since childhood and often could be seen in contemplation at the village school.
+Binod apparently showed uncommon philosophical inclinations and had divine visions since childhood and often could be seen in contemplation at the village school.
 He was known with the children of the locality because of his helpful nature.

+Pranavananda's greatest legacy is the founding of Bharat Sevashram Sangha, whose organisational network resembled the structure of the more famous Rashtriya Swayamsevak Sangh, founded almost a decade after the Bharat Sevashram Sangha.